Social Anxiety Therapy in San Jose

 Social anxiety can be very specific—like speaking in meetings, making phone calls, or introducing yourself—or it can affect almost every interaction.
 Common examples include attending social gatherings, talking to authority figures, giving presentations, or going on dates.
 No matter the form it takes, social anxiety erodes confidence and makes ordinary situations feel like high-stakes tests.

-Types of Social Anxiety
+What are Common Types of Social Anxiety?

-Common Symptoms of Social Anxiety
+What are Common Symptoms of Social Anxiety?

 -